PaulMcMillan/kismetclient/README.md

 `HOPSOURCE`, and `CHANSOURCE`.
 For usage, consult the source or monitor an interactive session between the official client and server using wireshark.

+This software is developed using Python 2.7 and the master branch of Kismet.
+It may also work on Python 2.6 and earlier versions of Kismet, but ymmv.
+Please open tickets for bugs using github.